Skip to Content

 Find Free Drinks on a Cruise

-There are a number of places where you can find free drinks on a cruise if you know where to look.
+There are several places where you can find free drinks on a cruise if you know where to look.
 Good places to look are:

 • Welcome parties